LGBTQ rights in the Faroe Islands: Adoption and parenting

 a.
 Union Party MP Erhard Joensen was absent during the first vote.

 b.
 Progress MP Ruth Vang replaced founder and leader of the party Poul Michelsen, who left the Logting in March 2020 due to health reasons.
 The former was listed as #3 on the list, so she was not elected as a sitting MP in the 2019 general election.

 As a result of the passed legislations, changes to the law on parental custody went into effect on 1 January 2022.
-Following the 8 December 2022 general election & the formation of a new government cabinet, the issue of a child's surname raised by two women have been resolved by the Minister of Justice and Internal Affairs, Bjarni Kárason Petersen (Progress) on the first day of his new position on 23 December 2022.
+Following the 8 December 2022 general election & the formation of a new government cabinet, the issue of a child's surname raised by two women have been resolved by the Minister of Justice and Internal Affairs, Bjarni K. Petersen (Progress) on the first day of his new position on 23 December 2022.